Myles Straw Player Props: Guardians vs. White Sox

 Myles Straw At The Plate

-- Straw has seven doubles, a triple and 18 walks while batting .223.
+- Straw is hitting .223 with seven doubles, a triple and 18 walks.

 - Straw has reached base via a hit in 26 games this year (of 46 played), and had multiple hits in six of those games.